English in Africa

 English in West Africa

-The term ‘West Africa’ is used to refer to the set of nations on the coast of western Africa from Gambia (in the north) and Cameroon (in the south).
+The term ‘West Africa’ is used to refer to the set of nations on the coast of western Africa from Gambia (in the north-west) and Cameroon (in the south-east).
 Nearly all of them are former colonies of England (hence the official language of many of them is English) and the base for the pidgins spoken in this region is English.
 Note that West Africa is used to refer to the maritime states of western Africa.
 It is here of course that trade contacts were most intensive from the beginning of colonial times onwards and thus pidgins developed to a greater degree here than in other parts of Africa.
-However one should mention that on the eastern coast of Africa in Kenya and Tanzania pidgins arose on the base of English.
-Furthermore, the Republic of South Africa is interesting as it shows the interaction of English and Dutch in colonial times, producing the language Afrikaans which is in many respects a pidginised form of Dutch.
+The Republic of South Africa in the extreme south of the continent shows the interaction of English and Dutch in colonial times, which resulted in the language Afrikaans, which is in many respects a pidginised form of Dutch.
 The following are the main countries in the West African group.

 Gambia